geopm/geopm/docs/source/geopmsession.1.rst

 Description
 -----------

-Command line interface for the GEOPM service read features.
+Command line interface for the GEOPM service batch read features.
+The input to the command line tool has one request per line.
+A request for reading is made of up of three strings separated by white space.
+The first string is the signal name, the second string is the domain name, and the third string is the domain index.

-This command can be used to read signals by opening a session with the geopm service.
-The user specifies which signals to read with standard input.
-When no command line options are provided, a single read of the signals requested though standard input is made and the results are printed to the screen.
+Unless the ``-n`` option is specified, a descriptive header is written first and then the output from reading the requests.
+Unless ``-p`` is specified, only one line of output after the header is printed..

 Options
 -------